 - Celibate Hero: Shang likes Tarantula, but refuses to accept that.
 Savage sex destabilizes his Chi.

-- Curb-Stomp Battle: Shang-Chi, a Kung-Fu master, against a mad scientists, a sorcerer, an android (or whatever Ruby Thursday is), a man with the strong body of an adult gorilla, and a killer robot that had just murdered Orka.
-Of course, they did not stand a chance, Shang-Chi killed them all.
+- Curb-Stomp Battle: Shang-Chi, a Kung-Fu master, against mad scientists, a sorcerer, an android (or whatever Ruby Thursday is), a man with the body of an adult gorilla, and a killer robot that had just murdered Orka.
+None of them stood a chance.

 - Empowered Badass Normal: Ricadonna.
 She had no powers in the "Daughters of the Dragon" limited series (and even so, she managed to cut Misty's bionic arm), now she has super-powers.

-- Fanservice: The 2006 team.
-Misty Knight, Colleen Wing, Black Cat and Tarantula.
-And an indecent amount of Male Gaze on Misty.
+- Fanservice: The 2006 all-female team.
+The comic has an indecent amount of Male Gaze on Misty.

 - Spiritual Successor: The 2006 run is a successor of the "Daughters of the Dragon" limited series (with only Misty Knight and Colleen Wing doing work for hire, but without using the group's name).
 Humbug, Orka, Otis, Ricadonna, have all appeared there as well.

 - Tranquil Fury: Averted.
-When the headmen killed Orka, Shang-Chi gave him the last rites (with the villains right there).
+When the headmen killed Orka, Shang-Chi gave him his last rites (with the villains right there).
 When it was done, Otis reminded him that it was not the time for his Zen calm.
-Shang-Chi calmly agreed... and then all hell breaks loose.
+Shang-Chi calmly agreed... and then all hell broke loose.

-- Welcome Back, Traitor: Paladin betrayed the Heroes For Hire, but still, he can give them well-paid missions and in later incarnations is one of Misty's closest agents/friends.
+- Welcome Back, Traitor: Paladin betrayed the Heroes For Hire, but still, he gives them well-paid missions and in later incarnations is one of Misty's closest agents/friends.

 - What Happened to the Mouse?: Invoked.
-The owner of jewelry hired the heroes because some criminals stole his diamonds, and he wanted them back.
-They investigated, and discovered that the Grim Reaper and the Man-Ape were doing this to finance a terrorist campaign, and sought to blow up a bomb at the statue of liberty.
-In a frantic battle, the Heroes for Hire foiled their plan, got rid of the bomb, stop the ship and saved the symbol of liberty in the free world!
+The owner of some jewelry hired the heroes because criminals stole his diamonds, and he wanted them back.
+They investigated, and discovered that the Grim Reaper and the Man-Ape were doing this to finance a terrorist campaign, and sought to blow up a bomb at the Statue of Liberty.
+In a frantic battle, the Heroes for Hire foiled their plan, got rid of the bomb, stopped the ship and saved the symbol of liberty in the free world!
 "Wow.
 What a story.
 And my diamonds?"
-Lame excuses... so he closed his portfolio with the money that he was going to pay, and walked away.
+A few lame excuses later, the man closed his portfolio with the money that he was going to pay, and walked away.